Graham Tatters

-Graham Tatters (born 28 June 1985 in Elgin) is a Scottish footballer who plays for Hat Yai F.C. in the Thai Second Division.
+Graham Tatters (born 28 June 1985) is a Scottish footballer who plays for Hat Yai F.C. in the Thai Second Division.

 Career

-Youth and College
+Youth and college

 Tatters was a trainee and youth player at Scottish club Elgin City, and was named Elgin's U-16 Player of the Year in 2001, before moving to the United States to play college soccer at University of North Carolina at Charlotte in 2004.
 He was named to the A10 All Championship Team and the Davidson Adidas Classic All Tournament Team in 2007, and was his team's Most Valuable Player in 2007 and 2008.

 He redshirted his sophomore season in 2005 after being diagnosed with lymphoma, but recovered to continue his college career the following year.

 Professional

 Tatters turned professional in 2009 when he signed for the Wilmington Hammerheads of the USL Second Division.
 He made his professional debut on 5 June 2009 in a 1–0 win over the Bermuda Hogges.